 A developing hazard is something that may result in you having to take some action, such as changing speed or direction and what you need to do is identify these as early as possible to get as high a score as possible (max 5 per clip).

-An 'independent driving' section is now included as part of the practical test during which you will be required to follow signs to a particular location to see how well you deal without direction from your examiner.
+'Independent driving' is a section of the test where you will be asked to follow signs or maps to a particular location to see how well you deal with driving without direction from the examiner.